Eugleo/magic-racket/README.md

-# Magic Racket for VSCode
+# Magic Racket for VS Code

 This extension adds support for [Racket](http://www.racket-lang.org) syntax highlighting and REPL.